Algebraic Hyperbolicity of Complements of Generic Hypersurfaces in Projective Spaces: Introduction

 where $L$ is an ample line bundle on $X$ and $g(C)$ is the geometric genus of $C$. \end{Conjecture}

-This Conjecture is closely related to some Conjectures of Vojta, and is sometimes called the Lang-Vojta Conjecture for function fields.
+This conjecture is closely related to some conjectures of Vojta \cite{vojta1999integral}, and is sometimes called the algebraic Lang-Vojta Conjecture for function fields \cite{CorvajaZannier2008}, although neither Lang nor Vojta put their conjectures in this form.
+See \cite{JavanpeykarSurvey} for a survey on various notions of hyperbolicity.
 We prove Conjecture \ref{conj-algGGL} for very general hypersurfaces in $\PP^n$ of degree $d = 2n$ and give a complete description of the exceptional locus $S$ in the case $n=2$, $d=4$.